Error-331/code_tests/docs/bible/links.md

 The Work of God - June 16 (When we trust in the Son, we are doing the work of God);

 Thank the Teacher - June 17 (Law strips us of self-righteousness; grace and truth came by Jesus Christ; Moses brought us to Christ);

+The End of Religion - June 18 (Only Jesus has the authority on earth to wash away our sins);